Dates and key statistics

 5. Increasing funds

 During the anniversary year 2013, the contributions of the German and French government to the budget of the FGYO have been raised by two million Euros for the first time since its foundation.
 This means an increase of almost ten percent.
 Thus the FGYO’s budget for 2014 was 24.35 million Euros, made up of equal contributions from the French and German governments.
 This includes a special fund of 581,000 Euros provided by the two foreign ministries for exchanges with countries in Central, Eastern and Southeastern Europe.

-The FGYO is an autonomous international organisation, led by a Board of Governors, presided over by Patrick Kanner, French Minister for Urban Affairs, Youth and Sport, and Manuela Schwesig, the Federal Minister for Family Affairs, Senior Citizens, Women and Youth in Germany.
+The FGYO is an autonomous international organisation, led by a Board of Governors, presided over by Jean-Michel Blanquer, French Minister of National Education, and Katarina Barley, the Federal Minister for Family Affairs, Senior Citizens, Women and Youth in Germany.
 The Steering Committee offers the Board of Governors advice and makes recommendations.

 The executive functions of the Board are carried out by the General Secretariat, led by Béatrice Angrand, appointed in 2009, and Markus Ingenlath Ph.D., who took up his post in January 2012.
 The duration of a term is six years each.
 It can be renewed once and begins time-displaced by three years.

 The objectives of the work of the FGYO are based on an orientation report, issued every three years, which is worked out by the General Secretariat of the FGYO, presented by the Steering Committee and passed by the Board of Governors.
 A new orientation report for the period of 2014 to 2016 was passed in 2013.

 In 2014, more than 9,000 funding applications have been evaluated.
 The staff of the FGYO, consisting of 70 employees, is working in binational teams in two locations, in Paris, where the head office is currently situated, and Berlin.